 - Using RT-PCR to measure the presence of SPARC mRNA,

 - Using a Western Blot to measure the presence of collagen.

 We expected to observe that the mice treated with the SPARC shRNA containing virus experienced less fibrosis, and had less SPARC mRNA and collagen present in their lungs than control mice.
 Unfortunately, none of the mice in our study developed fibrosis after asbestos exposure, as had been previously demonstrated.
 We intend to reevaluate our instillation method, among other procedures, before proceeding with future studies.

 Honors College Research Project

 Kinsey, Sarah, "The Use of RNA Interference to Mitigate Pulmonary Fibrosis in Response to Asbestos Exposure" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 36.

 © Copyright 2015 Sarah Kinsey